 Carlo Lancillotti explains how to easily separate the pure from impure with low temperatures and menstruums.
 In so doing achieving fairly volatile substances.

-Nuova Guida alla Chimica……dichiarando come si estraggono i Sali, Ogli, Essenze, Magisteri, Mercuri etc. Con il modo di fare vari Colori, Belletti e altri rari Secreti…… Opera utilissima a Medici Speziali, Alchimisti, Pittori, Orefici e altre persone curiose.
+Nuova Guida alla Chimica… dichiarando come si estraggono i Sali, Ogli, Essenze, Magisteri, Mercuri etc. Con il modo di fare vari Colori, Belletti e altri rari Secreti… Opera utilissima a Medici Speziali, Alchimisti, Pittori, Orefici e altre persone curiose.

 On the extraction by means of mezzo intermezzo or half interrupted (don’t ask.
-Lancillotti himself forgot to give an explanation), chapter 16, page 30: the extraction by means of “ mezzo intermezzo” allows to extract without distillation or sublimation the purer parts of liquid things as well as the damped dry ones and it is done in three ways: digestion, putrefaction and circulation.
+Lancillotti himself forgot to give an explanation), chapter 16, page 30: the extraction by means of “ mezzo intermezzo” allows to extract without distillation or sublimation the purer parts of liquid things as well as the damped dry ones and it is done in three ways: digestion, putrefaction, and circulation.

 On Putrefaction, chapter 17 page 31: Putrefaction is done when the mixed cardinal humor raises from the dry part limiting it, and one operates as follows: prepare what you want to putrefy and place it in a glass cucurbit (3).
 Since it is dry and without humidity to help putrefaction, then pour over a suitable menstruum, and seal tightly.
-Then close it tightly and put it in horse manure or balneum mariae for the time required which is usually a month or more, according to the artist intentions.
+Then close it tightly and put it in horse manure or balneum mariae for the time required which is usually a month or more, according to the artist’s intentions.
 This will destroy the mixed ancient nature and it will produce a new one.
-Then we’ll test the philosophers axiom, that’s to say “corruptio unius est generatio alterius” or the corruption of one is the generation of the other.
+Then we’ll test the philosophers’ axiom, that’s to say “corruptio unius est generatio alterius” or the corruption of one is the generation of the other.

-On Circulation, chapter 18, page 32: Circulation is an operation whereby oils, waters and spirits ascend to a more sublime degree of subtlety and virtue, and during circulation they lay any impurity and is made as follows: Take the liquor you want and put it inside a pelican, or put it in a circulation vessel or circulatorium (4), to fill less than the six-part volume, the four or five must remain vacant.
-Then bury said vessel, till the part containing the liquor in Manure or balneum Mary and all the rest is to remain out for the heat to cause liquor raising up at the top, which being cold condenses the liquor.
+On Circulation, chapter 18, page 32: Circulation is an operation whereby oils, waters, and spirits ascend to a more sublime degree of subtlety and virtue, and during circulation, they lay any impurity and is made as follows: Take the liquor you want and put it inside a pelican, or put it in a circulation vessel or circulatorium (4), to fill less than the six-part volume, the four or five must remain vacant.
+Then bury said vessel, till the part containing the liquor in Manure or balneum Mary and all the rest is to remain out for the heat to cause liquor raising up at the top, which is cold condenses the liquor.